 As said earlier, what matters the most in changes is the way one copes with them.
 Let us see 5 ways that may help in coping with changes, though this list of methods and ways to cope with change is non-exhaustive.

 1. Accept changes.
 Know that changes are inevitable.
 There is no point in resisting.
 The world is ever-changing and it is natural to adapt to it.
+Be ready for them and accept them.

 2. Face changes.
 Try to see how changes will influence your life.
 Look for ways to benefit from it rather than getting frustrated over the possible negative influences.
+Even if it may bring along "bad" things, look for ways to overcome these "bad" rhings.
+There are always solutions for all.

 3. Get involved in making the change.
 As W. Lynett said, help in creating the change.
 This allows you to know more about it and helps you adapt more easily.
+Being involved already means acceptance in some way.
+Yet, being involved also allow the you contribute your ideas on how to overcome what you fear may go wrong.

 4. Communicate.
 Talk to other parties involved.
 Get clarifications and negotiate where possible.
 Express your fears if need be.
 This helps others involved to understand your fears better.
 This is how they will be able to help you in the process.

 5. Be positive.
 Look at things from different perspectives.
 Positive thinking reduces stress and therefore increases efficiency and productivity.
+Every coin has two sides.
+The face and the tail.
+In the same way, everything has the a bright side as well.

 6. Be objective in your analysis.
 Very often, we try to fall in the trap of those who speculate a lot and who, for no reason, cast a lot of doubts in people's mind.
 Very often, these people are pessimistic but are very talented in influencing others.
 Not letting yourself from being influenced by such people and try to have an objective analysis of the situation all by yourself.